Batherson scores twice in 53 seconds, Sens beat Maple Leafs

 North Division-leading Toronto has lost two straight and five of six to drop out of the top overall spot in the NHL.

 Brady Tkachuk and Ryan Dzingel also scored for Ottawa, and Joey Daccord made 33 saves for his first NHL victory.

-Matt Murray was supposed to start in goal, but he was injured during pre-game warmups.
+“What an incredible feeling,” Daccord said.
+“The effort the guys gave tonight was outstanding.
+Just a really special moment.”

 Zach Hyman scored twice and William Nylander added a goal for Toronto.